CGFS93/Cryptocurrencies/README.md

 #### 2D-Scatter plot with clusters

-This 2-D scatter plot was obtained using the PCA algorithm to reduce the crytocurrencies dimensions to two principal components.
+The 2-D scatter plot was obtained using the PCA algorithm to reduce the crytocurrencies dimensions to two principal components.
 <br><br>
-Both these scatter plots show the distribution and the four clusters of cryptocurrencies.<br>
+Both scatter plots show the distribution and the four clusters of cryptocurrencies.<br>
-We can identify the outliers like the unique cryptocurrency in the class #2.
+The outliers identify the unique cryptocurrency in the class #2.
 <br><br>

 #### Tradable Cryptocurrencies Table

 Most of the cryptocurrencies are part of class #0 and #1.<br>
-The snapshot above shows that BitTorrent is the only cryptocurrency in class #2.
+BitTorrent is the only cryptocurrency in class #2.
 <br><br>

 #### 2D-Scatter plot with TotalCoinMined vs TotalCoinSupply

-Plotting the scatter plot from two cryptocurrency features directly does not efficiently segregate the different classes.
-Then using the PCA algorithm is the right method for better visualizations.
+Plotting the scatter plot from two cryptocurrency features are not efficiently segregated by different classes.
+Using the PCA algorithm is the right method for better visualizations.
 <br><br>

 ## Summary
-We have identified the classification of 532 cryptocurrencies based on similarities of their features.\
+The identified classification of 532 cryptocurrencies are based on similarities among features.\
 Particularities of each group need to be analyzed to determined their performance and potential interest for the investment bank's clients.